suneel0101/InstrumentalJS/README.md

 Everytime a user takes an action on your webpage, use instrumental.js to easily send back that event data in JSON to your event logging system.

 # Usage
-Just add html attributes to the elements you want to measure the interaction on; at the end of the body, instantiate the Instrumental object with some parameters and call activate().
+The way to instrument your HTML elements is simple.
+Just add `data-instrumental-*` attributes to them.
+Then at the end of the body, instantiate the Instrumental object with the parameters discussed below and call activate().

 ### Set the event trigger